mahbobyosf/vscode-list-symbols-pro/README.md

 	method updateDisplay
 ```

+## Features

+- **Return Type Detection**: Automatically detects and displays return types for methods and functions
+- **Multi-Language Support**: Works with Dart, TypeScript, JavaScript, Java, C#, and more
+- **Privacy Modifier Detection**: Shows public/private visibility for class members
+- **Nested Symbol Support**: Displays hierarchical structure with proper indentation

 ## List All Symbols in Folder

-Also, you can right click a folder and select `List All Symbols in Folder` to get a combined output of all of the files in that folder.
+You can right-click a folder and select `List All Symbols in Folder Pro` to get a combined output of all files in that folder, including return types for all detected methods.

+## Supported Languages

+- **Dart**: Full support including `Future<T>`, `Stream<T>`, and other generic return types
+- **TypeScript**: Method signature return types (`: ReturnType`)
+- **JavaScript**: Basic function detection
+- **Java/C#**: Public/private method return types
+- **And more**: The extension uses VS Code's symbol provider, so it works with any language that supports symbol detection

+---

+*This is an enhanced fork of the original [List Symbols](https://github.com/jmbeach/vscode-list-symbols) extension by jmbeach, with added return type detection and improved language support.*